 The Bridges of Venice Italy

-At best, there were wooden footbridges without steps whose construction and maintenance was the responsibility of the neighbors.
-During this era, many in Venice moved about on horseback.
+At best, there were wooden footbridges without steps whose construction and maintenance were the responsibility of the neighbours.

-If they began constructing stony bridges only since the XIVth century, the bridges constructed entirely out of metal came after 1800 and are essentially bridges built by the Austrians at the time of their occupation of Venice.
+If they began constructing stony bridges only in the XIVth century, the bridges constructed entirely out of metal came after 1800 and are essentially bridges built by the Austrians at the time of their occupation of Venice.

 It is also necessary that you know that the bridges of Venice are also places of life.

-The echo of his voice, amplified by water and facades of houses undoubtedly delighted him.
-Then, extremely satisfied he went home only to begin again the next night!
+The echo of his voice, amplified by water and facades of houses, undoubtedly delighted him.
+Then, extremely satisfied, he went home only to begin again the next night!